 |Setting Up Change Enablement|

-Define the customer Self-Service Portal, where customers can use a web browser to log incidents, place service requests, access the company knowledge base and track the progress of service ticket items in Service Manager.
+Define the customer Self-Service Portal, where customers can use a web browser to log incidents, place service requests, access the company knowledge base and track the progress of service ticket items in Neurons for ITSM.

 |Configuring the Self-Service Portal|

 Define the service structure of your company.
 This includes the Service Catalog offered by your company as well as the service level agreements.

 Internal tasks involve defining the steps needed to provide each service offering in the Service Catalog.